Seniors become frail as they age, therefore it is very important to be cautious when repositioning or transferring them.

-The primary aim of a transfer is to ensure safety for both the client and caregiver to prevent harm.
-Studying the correct way to transfer a client will prevent undue wear and tear on your body and will keep client as safe and comfortable as possible.
-Transfers usually occur around the use of toilets, bathtubs, beds, wheelchairs, chairs and cars.
+The primary aim of a transfer is to prevent harm to both the client and caregiver, ensuring safety at every step of the way.
+Studying the correct way to transfer a client will prevent undue wear and tear on your body and will keep the client as safe and comfortable as possible.
+Transfers usually occur around the use of toilets, bathtubs, beds, wheelchairs, chairs, and cars.

 There are some key steps to keep in mind to minimize the risk of injury when you need to make a transfer.
 These consist of:

-The size of the caregiver does not matter.
-You do not need to be over-confident to move a client who you think is smaller because is dangerous.
+• The size of the caregiver does not matter.
+You do not need to be overly confident to move a client who you think is smaller because it’s dangerous.
 Do not attempt to lift more weight than you can comfortably manage.
 Practice proper lifting techniques to ensure your safety as a caregiver and the client’s as well.

 Helpful equipment for transfers includes lifts, sliding boards, walkers, gait belts, grab bars and trapeze bars.